Q24/hawaii-packages/packages/oidc-implicit-core/README.md

 # OIDC Implicit Core

+This library implements the [OIDC implicit flow](https://openid.net/specs/openid-connect-implicit-1_0.html) for use in a front-end web application.
+The library can be used directly with any framework of choice.
+While it is not strictly necessary to use wrapper, there is one [available for Angular](https://github.com/Q24/hawaii-packages/tree/master/packages/ngx-oidc-implicit).

+## Roadmap

+A future aim is to have this library certified as [OpenID Relying Party Implicit](https://openid.net/certification/#RPs).

 ## API Reference

-The API reference can be found in the [docs folder](/docs/modules.md)
+The API reference can be found in the [docs folder](/docs/modules.md).

 ## How to set the OIDC Config